 As it relates to our notes receivable, repayment guarantees and investment in finance leases, the expected loss provision for each individual contractual exposure is calculated by multiplying the probability of default by the net exposure over the contractual term.
-We then determine the present value of the expected loss amount over the contractual term.
-The discount rate used is equal to the financial asset's effective interest rate.
+We then determine the present value of such expected loss amount over the contractual term using a discount rate equal to the financial asset's effective interest rate.
 Credit exposure related to our investment in finance leases reflects the risk that our finance lease lessees fail to meet their payment obligations.